Lej77/virtual-desktop-manager-rs/README.md

 - The Rust program will detect if the taskbar is using a light theme and invert the colors on the tray icon.

-- The Rust program has an alternative tray icon that only shows the current desktop index as the whole icon without and border or framing.
+- The Rust program has an alternative tray icon that only shows the current desktop index as the whole icon without any border or framing.

 - The Rust program has better performance when finding information about all open windows.